Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Tree has “played in front of big crowds before” he “like to win” and that’s his “goal” all through the competitors.
 He may not be “pitch perfect” however would give it his “best shot.”

-They’ve by no means carried out on a stage earlier than, however are doing it for his or her youngsters.

-Theories: The panel instructed Chris Kamara, Peter Crouch, Alan Shearer and David Beckham.
+Theories: The panel urged Chris Kamara, Peter Crouch, Alan Shearer and David Beckham.

 Viewers at house thought Tree may be Jamie Redknapp or Peter Crouch – and the previous England striker has denied this on Twitter.